-Next year will be a particularly special event, as the ATE is being held for the first time at the brand new International Convention Center in Sydney which is slated to open in December 2016.
+Next year will be a particularly special event, as the ATE is being held for the first time at the brand new International Convention Centre Sydney, which is slated to open in December 2016.

 Sometimes the smaller events can actually be more impactful, so scour trade shows and events that are either niche-specific or geo-specific.

-For example, if you’re into wine tourism, check out The International Annual Wine Tourism Conference, Exhibition & Workshop (IWINETC).
-Or if your niche is zip line tours, you’re definitely going to want to check out Association for Challenge Course Technology (ACCT) Conference.
+For example, if you’re into wine tourism, check out the International Annual Wine Tourism Conference, Exhibition & Workshop (IWINETC).
+Or, if your niche is zip-line tours, you’re definitely going to want to check out the Association for Challenge Course Technology (ACCT) Conference.

 Or get to know and network with people in your community by attending a local trade show or convention.
 Gaining traction with your tours often starts at a local level, so definitely don’t brush off the smaller events.